from the world's big

-Binge-watching TV together is good for your relationship, say studies
+Binge-watching TV together is good for your relationship, studies suggest

 Surprisingly, this study was not funded by HBO, Netflix, Hulu or the Illuminati.

 Characters in TV shows, films and books can feel so real.
 We cry for them when times are bad, we laugh when they make jokes – then look over our shoulders to check no one saw us.
 Or, if you're watching with your partner, you'll grasp their arm, look at one another with slack jaws, and excitedly discuss as the credits roll.

 Burning through hours of bandwidth watching Game of Thrones or Narcos might seem like time that could be spent more productively, but when you're watching it beside the one you love, turns out science gives it the all clear.
 You're creating a "shared social reality", according to a new study from the University of Aberdeen in Scotland (pdf file).